LM-Quang/next-js-1/README.md

          └──MealItem.tsx
 ```

+### 6. Handle `Loading` state

-3. Add `loading.tsx` to App folder to have a Loading state for the entire App when any component waits for calling API
+1. Add `loading.tsx` to App folder to have a Loading state for the entire App when any component waits for calling API

 ```
 next-js/